gumaerc-testorg/5.301-january-iap-2012/content/pages/labs/recrystallization-and-single-crystal.md

 ### Note

-*   Urea slowly hydrolyzes in the acidic solution used for this reaction, liberating ammonia (NH3), which controls the pH of the reaction.
-As more NH3 is generated, the solution becomes more basic, making it easier to remove the proton from the acac (acetylacetonate, also known as 2,4-pentanedione); it is the acac anion which then coordinates to the metal to form the desired Cr(acac)3 complex.
+*   Urea slowly hydrolyzes in the acidic solution used for this reaction, liberating ammonia (NH{{< sub "3" >}}), which controls the pH of the reaction.
+As more NH{{< sub "3" >}} is generated, the solution becomes more basic, making it easier to remove the proton from the acac (acetylacetonate, also known as 2,4-pentanedione); it is the acac anion which then coordinates to the metal to form the desired Cr(acac){{< sub "3" >}} complex.
 What is the limiting reagent?
 Calculate your percent yield.

 ![image6.jpg]({{< resource_file 2de547c2-0c2d-10e9-aef8-32aa07fc395b >}})